dashbitco/nimble_publisher/README.md

   * `:earmark_options` - an [`%Earmark.Options{}`](https://hexdocs.pm/earmark/Earmark.Options.html) struct

-  * :page_parser - custom function with arity 2 that gets the file path
-    and content as params.
+  * :parser - custom function with arity 2 that gets the file path and content as params.
 It must return a 2 element tuple with attributes and body